Stage IV Prostate Cancer Treatment

-- In a randomized trial, the LH-RH analog leuprolide (1 mg subcutaneously every day) was found to be as effective as DES (3 mg orally every day) in any T, any N, M1 patients, but caused less gynecomastia, nausea and vomiting, and thromboembolisms.
+- In a randomized trial, the LH-RH agonist leuprolide (1 mg subcutaneously every day) was found to be as effective as DES (3 mg orally every day) in any T, any N, M1 patients, but caused less gynecomastia, nausea and vomiting, and thromboembolisms.

-- In other randomized studies, the depot LH-RH analog goserelin was found to be as effective as orchiectomy [6,28,29] or DES at a dose of 3 mg per day.
+- In other randomized studies, the depot LH-RH agonist goserelin was found to be as effective as orchiectomy [6,28,29] or DES at a dose of 3 mg per day.
 A depot preparation of leuprolide, which is therapeutically equivalent to daily leuprolide, is available as a monthly or 3-monthly depot.

 - Castration has been shown to be superior to monotherapy with bicalutamide.

 - A small, randomized study comparing 1 mg DES orally 3 times per day with 250 mg of flutamide 3 times per day in patients with metastatic prostate cancer showed similar response rates with both regimens but superior survival with DES.
 More cardiovascular and/or thromboembolic toxic effects of borderline statistical significance were associated with DES treatment.[Level of evidence: 1iA] A variety of combinations of hormonal therapy have been tested.

 On the basis that the adrenal glands continue to produce androgens after surgical or medical castration, case series studies were performed in which antiandrogen therapy was added to castration.
 Promising results from the case series led to widespread use of the strategy, known as MAB or total androgen blockade.
 Subsequent randomized, controlled trials, however, cast doubt on the efficacy of adding an antiandrogen to castration.